denmedius/pyaudisam/docs/howto-acdc19-nat/howto.md

     - then, the 2 usual Detection Probability plots (density aka PDF, and integrated density, both over the distance) that you can find in Distance software,
 * you can click on the index column at the extreme left side of the table: you'll open the "details" page for the relevant analysis, with more details (actually an exact copy of the report that Distance would show for the analysis).

-Note: The informations displayed in the first 3 columns is fully customizable (see acdc-2019-ds-params.preReport{Sample|Params|Results}Cols).
+Note: The information displayed in the first 3 columns is fully customizable (see acdc-2019-ds-params.preReport{Sample|Params|Results}Cols).

 In this main HTML page, there's also below some traceability tables (Samples, Models, Analyser, Computing platform) to recall, if needed later, any detail about how these results were computed.

 As for the Excel workbook, it features multiple sheets:
-* "Synthesis": a customizable selection of the numerical results for each analysis (see acdc-2019-ds-params.preReportSynthCols))
+* "Synthesis": a customizable selection of the numerical results for each analysis (see acdc-2019-ds-params.preReportSynthCols),
-* "Details": all possible numerical results output by MCDS for each analysis
+* "Details": all possible numerical results output by MCDS for each analysis,
 * finally, some traceability sheets (actually matching with the last tables of the main HTML table `ACDC2019-Nat-preanalyses-report.hml` : Samples, Models, Analyser, Computing platform) to recall, if needed later, any detail about how these results were computed.